infobloxopen/universal-ddi-ansible/docs/MIGRATION.md

     space: "qa-space-1"
     name: "qa-res-1"
     tags:
-      - "Org"}: "infoblox}"
+      - "Org": "Infoblox"
     comment: "next available IP"
     api_key: "{{ api }}"
     host: "{{ host }}"
     state: present
 ```
 #### Creation in Universal DDI Ansible

 Here the setup involves creating an IP space and a subnet as prerequisites as shown in IPAM Next Available Subnet creation, after which you can create the address and the next_available options in a more straightforward manner.

 ```
 - name: Create an Address